SeraphimSerapis/home-assistant.io/source/_integrations/nuki.markdown

   description: The token that was defined when setting up the bridge.
   required: true
   type: string
+secure:
+  description: Set to false when using the Nuki software bridge.
+  required: false
+  default: true
+  type: boolean
 {% endconfiguration %}

 ## Services